alphapie77/CoughTestVoiceCollector/docs/API_DOCUMENTATION.md

 ### 1.1 User Registration
 **Endpoint**: `POST /auth/register/`

-**Description**: Register a new user account for the research platform.
+**Description**: Register a new user account for the research platform (optional - users can also contribute anonymously).

 **Request Body**:
 ```json